Crimson finch

 The crimson finch (Neochmia phaeton) is a species of bird in the family Estrildidae.
 It is found throughout Northern Australia as well as parts of southern New Guinea.
 Crimson finches feature a distinctively bright crimson coat and are known for their aggression.

 Taxonomy and systematics

 Hombron and Jacquinot first observed crimson finches at Raffles Bay in northern Australia in 1841.
 Its protonym is Fringilla phaeton.

 "Crimson finch" has been designated as the official common name for the species by the International Ornithologists' Union (IOC).
 Alternate names include "blood finch" and "killer finch", derived from its tendency for aggressive behavior towards other red birds.

 The crimson finch belongs to the family Estrildidae.
 Two subspecies are recognised: the black-bellied crimson finch (Neochmia p. phaeton) and its white-bellied counterpart (Neochmia p. evangelinae).
-Related species include the star finch (Neochmia ruficauda) and masked finch.
+A related species is the star finch (Neochmia ruficauda).
 It also bears resemblance to birds of the genus Lagonosticta (firefinches), to which it is closely related.
 Common physical characteristics between crimson finches and firefinches include a red head and bright crimson coat.